ag-grid/react-data-grid/podcast-player/README.md

   });
 ```

-The important things to note about the test code are:
+Some important things to note about the test code are:

 - the abstraction code makes it easy to read and see what is happening
 - the code is heavy on synchronisation to avoid flaky execution